 Pelvic Floor Physical Therapy for Men & Women

-Physical therapy can ease a number of women’s health and pelvic floor dysfunctions that occur during any life stage.
+Physical therapy can ease a number of women’s and men’s health and pelvic floor dysfunctions that occur during any life stage.
 At Cherry Creek Wellness Center our specially trained pelvic floor physical therapists thoroughly assess each person’s muscle function, tone, and strength as well as postural alignment, pelvic positioning, and nerve function.

 Our pelvic floor physical therapists use manipulation and joint mobilizations, soft-tissue work, biofeedback, muscle re-education, and home programs for quicker return of normal function.
 Patient-specific programs are designed to eliminate pain and return people to their normal lives.